Did you see Monster-in-Law, the movie starring Jane Fonda and Jennifer Lopez?

 In the DVD special features, we get a look behind the scenes and are treated to a couple of close-ups

 Looking from the living room into the dining room and kitchen:

-She has said that she based her character on her ex-husband, Ted Turner.
+She has said that she based her character on her ex-husband, Ted Turner (!).